learn-co-students/dumbo-se-021720/46-auth/README.md

 - [ ] Leave a review as a user
 - [ ] What else?

+### If there's time
+- [ ] Localstorage attack demo

+## notes
+- Session - encrypted cookie
+- Bcrypt - encrypt passwords, and also check the encrypted password

 ## Notes

 Today we're going to take a look at using Rails sessions as a way of authenticating requests to our API from a separate frontend service.
 There are many different auth strategies out there, and they all come with some tradeoffs; this approach will hopefully feel similar to your experience learning Auth in Rails in Mod 2.